symfony/symfony-docs/book/forms.rst

         return $this->redirect($this->generateUrl('store_product_success'));
     }

-For more information, see :doc:`/book/doctrine/orm/overview`.
+For more information, see the :doc:`Doctrine ORM chapter</book/doctrine/orm/overview>`.

 If the underlying object of a form (e.g. ``Product``) happens to be mapped with the Doctrine ORM, the form framework will use that information - along